Wilson-CK/17.1-Practical_Application/README.md

 ## <span style="font-size:larger;">A Baseline Model</span>

 To outperform the baseline, our classifier should exhibit the following qualities:
-- High training accuracy to effectively learn from the training data.¶
+- High training accuracy to effectively learn from the training data.
 - Low false positive value, indicating a minimized rate of incorrectly predicted positive instances.
 - High test accuracy, demonstrating robust performance on unseen data.